top of page

 Fractures (broken finger bone): each finger (except the thumb) has three bones, or phalanges: the proximal (closest) phalanx (plural-phalanges), the middle phalanx, and the distal (furthest) phalanx.
 A fracture of a phalanx may be an isolated injury, but it is often associated with injury to tendons, ligaments, fingernails, or other soft tissue.

-Dislocation: this is an injury to a joint that causes a bone to move out of its normal alignment with another bone.
+Dislocation: This is an injury to a joint that causes a bone to move out of its normal alignment with another bone.
 Finger dislocations commonly happen as a result of a direct blow to the finger (like while playing ball sports).
-Usually, a dislocation causes damage to the surrounding ligaments (ligaments hold bone to bone), which are stretched and remain damaged even after the dislocation is reduced (put back in place).
+Usually, a dislocation damages the surrounding ligaments (which hold bones to bones), which are stretched and remain damaged even after the dislocation is reduced (put back in place).

 Tendon injuries: tendons are the fibrous bands that attach muscles to bones and allow the flexible, precise movements of the joints.
 Tendons lie just under the skin of the fingers and are covered by a protective sheath.
 Both the tendon and its sheath can be damaged by a laceration (cut) or a crush injury.
 A tendon can also be torn away from its bony attachment, which is called an avulsion fracture.